my-devices/sdk/WebTunnel/WebTunnelAgent/README.md

 #### tls.acceptUnknownCertificate

-Enable (`true`) or disable (`false`) accepting an unknown certificate from the Remote Manager server or the device web server.
+Enable (`true`) or disable (`false`) accepting an unknown certificate from the macchina.io REMOTE server or the device web server.
 Should only be used for testing purposes, e.g., while using a self-signed certificate.
 Should not be used in production setups.

 #### tls.ciphers